EivindSul/wallpaper-helper/README.md

-# Wallpaper-utility
+# Wallpaper-helper

 **This is currently work in progress!
 Nothing works as of yet.**

 ## What?
-A simple to use wallpaper utility for automatically setting or switching wallpapers in hyprland, without having to type out monitor names or file paths.
+A simple to use wallpaper helper for automatically setting or switching wallpapers in hyprland, without having to type out monitor names or file paths.

 ## Why?